ka992/pdsnd_github/README.md

 11/15/2019

 ### Project Title
-BikeShare data system
+BikeShare Data System Statistic Calculator

 ### Description
-This program helps calculate statistic of the Bike Share Program
+This program helps calculate statistic of the Bike Share Program for 3 major cities - Chicago , New York City and Washington DC

 ### Files used
 bikeshare.py        - Main prgram for all calculation